Skip to content

 Conda is an open-source package manager and virtual environment manager for installing packages.

+conda install is a versatile command that simplifies the installation and management of packages.
 If you run conda install directly without creating and activating a conda environment first, conda will install packages into conda's root environment, where you do not have write permissions.

 EnvironmentNotWritableError: The current user does not have write permissions to the target environment.